sepehrsh79/roadmap-generator/README.md

     ```bash
        pyhton main.py
     ```
-- 4. Register or login in to the Roadmap-Generator and use APIs to get you a personalized learning program according to inputs. 🚀
+- 4. Register or login into the Roadmap-Generator and use APIs to get you a personalized learning program according to inputs. 🚀

 ## License